Matariki Festival 2019

 Today Matariki is a time for recognising New Zealand’s history, culture and traditions.
 There are a number of celebratory events, activities and gatherings held around the country.

-Matariki at the Wellington Museum – Te Papa is a popular choice, or the month long calendar of events held at the Christchurch Arts Centre.
-Auckland’s Matariki Festival is always a big hit, with a series of over 100 events held over a three week period.
-Where ever you are in New Zealand there is bound to be Matariki celebrations near you.
+Matariki at the Wellington Museum Te Papa is a popular choice for Wellingtonians, or check out the the month long calendar of events held at the Christchurch Arts Centre if you are South Island based.
+Otherwise Auckland’s Matariki Festival is always a big hit, with a series of over 100 events held over a three week period – see below for highlights.

 The Auckland Matariki Festival

-Spanning 23 action packed days this year’s host iwi, Te Kawerau a Maki, gives Auckland the chance to come together and experience the excitement that is Matariki.
+Spanning 23 action packed days this year’s host iwi manaaki, Waikato -Tainui, gives Auckland the chance to come together and experience the excitement that is Matariki.

-The 2018 festival dates are set from June 30 to July 22.
-During this time there are a wide range of events set in the Auckland area (both free and paid), kicking off with a dawn prayer or Karakia at the Arataki Visitor Centre.
-Other Matariki Festival events include:
+The 2019 festival dates are set from June 22 through to July 14th.
+During this time there are a wide range of events set in the Auckland area (both free and paid), kicking off with a dawn prayer or Karakia at Pukekawa in the Auckland Domain.
+Other things to do for Matariki in Auckland include:

-- Several prominent buildings being lit up with Matariki colours, this includes the Sky Tower, Museum and Civic Building just to name a few.
+- Light It Up.
+Several prominent buildings being lit up with Matariki colours, this includes the Auckland Harbour Bridge and the Manukau Civic Building just to name a few.

-- Other Festival highlights include Manu Aute Kite Day, a great way for the kids to get involved.
-Kite Day occurs at several locations simultaneously across the city.
+- Fly A Kite.
+Other Festival highlights include Manu Aute Kite Day, a great way for the kids to get involved.
+Kite Day occurs at three locations simultaneously across the city (Mt Roskill, Orakei, and Manurewa).

-- Matariki On The Waterfront provides a great family event with entertainment, great food, games and more over a three day weekend at the end of the Festival.
+- Wander The Waterfront.
+Matariki On The Waterfront provides a great family event with entertainment, great food, games and more over a three day weekend at the end of the Festival.

-- There are also loads of workshops, concerts, art displays, food, entertainment and much more on offer over the three week Matariki celebration.
+- Learn Something.
+There are also loads of workshops, concerts, art displays, food, entertainment and much more on offer over the three week Matariki celebration.